 Title IX refers to Title IX of the Educational Amendments Act of 1972, which amended the Civil Rights Act of 1964, and provides the following: “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”
 (20 USC 1681).

-Matthew Hammett serves as the Title IX coordinator and oversees implementation of the college’s Nondiscrimination and Anti-Harassment Policy.
-Inquires or complaints concerning the application of Title IX should be referred to him.
-His contact information is as follows:
+The Title IX coordinator and oversees implementation of the college’s Nondiscrimination and Anti-Harassment Policy.
+Inquires or complaints concerning the application of Title IX should be referred to them.
+Their contact information is as follows: